Philadelphia Reckless Endangerment Charge Lawyer

-Have you been charged with the crime of reckless endangerment?
-This crime is a catch all that can be levied against any of a myriad of actions taken by the accused.
-Regardless of the circumstances on a case by case basis, the consequences can be significant.
-Beyond the thousands of dollars in fines and potentially years in prison that come with a conviction, as a violent crime it will stay on your record and result in the forfeiture of certain rights (i.e. owning a firearm).
-You cannot afford to sit idly by when facing such serious life altering consequences that will stay with you long after you've paid your debt in both dollars and years.
-Call the Law Offices of Greg Prosmushkin, P.C. today to schedule a free consultation with one of our Criminal Defense Attorneys.
+Have you been charged with the crime of Reckless Endangerment?
+This crime is a catch all which can be levied against any of a myriad of actions taken by the accused.
+Regardless of the circumstances in a particular case, the consequences can be significant.
+Beyond the thousands of dollars in fines and potentially years in prison that come with a conviction, as a violent crime, it will stay on your record and result in the forfeiture of certain rights (i.e. owning a firearm).
+You cannot afford to sit idly by when facing such serious life altering consequences that will stay with you long after you have paid your debt in both dollars and years.
+Call The Law Offices of Greg Prosmushkin, P.C. today to schedule a free consultation with one of our Criminal Defense Attorneys.

-Pennsylvania law codifies reckless endangerment as "engaging in conduct or behavior which places or could place an individual in serious danger of sustaining death or bodily injury."
+Pennsylvania law codifies Reckless Endangerment as “engaging in conduct or behavior which places or could place an individual in serious danger of sustaining death or bodily injury.”
 With such vague language, the statute is designed to allow a great many potential actions to fall within its scope.
-Some examples of common grounds for a charge of reckless endangerment, include:
+Some examples of common grounds for a charge of Reckless Endangerment, include issues related to:

-These are but a few of the common scenarios where an action of an individual can result in reckless endangerment charges - also referred to as REAP (Reckless Endangerment of Another Person) in Pennsylvania.
+These are but a few of the common scenarios in which an action of an individual can result in reckless endangerment charges – also referred to as REAP (Reckless Endangerment of Another Person) in Pennsylvania.

 How Do We Defend REAP?